santosh-gh/online-store/README.md

   This is the entry point for users.
 It calls product-service (for catalog) and order-service (for placing orders).

-  All communication happens inside the private network backend_services.
-  backend_services: A custom bridge network where all services can communicate with each other by service name (e.g., rabbitmq, order-service).
+  A custom bridge network where all services can communicate with each other by service name (e.g., rabbitmq, order-service).

 # Install Docker Desktop